jameramellyn/dsc106-2025-fa/projects/project2.md

    are intentionally chosen to cover politically charged topics, as ethical analysis and visualization is especially critical in such situations.

-2. Spend time exploring and familiarizing yourself with the dataset (e.g., through exploratory visual analysis).
+2. Spend time exploring and familiarizing with the dataset (e.g., through exploratory visual analysis).
 Once you feel like you've developed an understanding of the data, **devise a proposition** about it: a statement that asserts a judgement or opinion about the trends you might have